-Whilst larger organizations are more likely to have a dedicated security strategy in place, the string of successful attacks on household names in the last eighteen months illustrates that large organizations are far from infallible.
+Whilst larger organisations are more likely to have a dedicated security strategy in place, the string of successful attacks on household names in the last eighteen months illustrates that large organisations are far from infallible.

-Surprisingly, of the organizations surveyed, over 47% either did not, or did not know if they backed up end user devices – the most common way for ransomware to be deployed.
+Surprisingly, of the organisations surveyed, over 47% either did not, or did not know if they backed up end user devices – the most common way for ransomware to be deployed.

 What is Ransomware?

 Ransomware is malicious software that infects a computer, network or data.
 Your computer will either be locked or your data encrypted, held hostage, and the only way you can regain access is by paying a 'ransom'.